 You’ll look to perform between 6 to 10 of these intermediate intervals to make a full session.

-High Intensity Intervals ( you’re going to feel the burn)
+High Intensity Intervals (your muscles are going to burn)

 These exercises will be performed at an all out pace and should only be performed if you feel comfortable working at this extreme, with enough rest in between intervals you will be expected to perform at 100% during the high intensity part of the exercise.